Monday, October 7, 2019

 I’ve been a supporter of business education for decades, and I wanted to make a difference here in Minnesota.
 We have a great climate of corporate social responsibility, which the Carlson School is playing an important role in expanding.

-Why is serving on the Board of Overseers important to you?
+Why is serving on the Board of Advisors important to you?

 Why do you believe the Twin Cities is a good place to do business?